 Our Commitment to Diversity, Equity, and Inclusion

 Waldorf education is founded in a worldview that acknowledges the spiritual nature of all human beings.
-City of Lakes Waldorf School strives to create and nurture diversity in education through a diverse learning community of children, teachers, families, and staff; recognizing and valuing individual differences while promoting and celebrating the richness in our local and global communities.
+City of Lakes Waldorf School works to create and nurture diversity in education through a diverse learning community of children, teachers, families, and staff; recognizing and valuing individual differences while promoting and celebrating the richness in our local and global communities.
+We acknowledge and embrace the statement below as a full member and accredited school of the Association of Waldorf Schools of North America (AWSNA).

 Our Community

-- Of the families who choose to racially identify their students, 43% of children in our childcare programs and 28% of students in preschool – 8th grade are racially diverse
+- Of the families who choose to racially identify their students, 28% of children in toddler – 8th grade are racially diverse

 - 40% of our families receive tuition assistance